 At a constant temperature the extent of adsorption increases with increase in the pressure of the gas (adsorbate).
-We shall study the relation between the two in detail a little laterite a constant temperature the extent of adsorption increases with increase in the pressure of the gas (adsorbate).
+We shall study the relation between the two in detail a little later

+At a constant temperature the extent of adsorption increases with increase in the pressure of the gas (adsorbate).
 We shall study the relation between the two in detail a little later.
-On between the two in detail a little later.

 At a constant temperature the extent of adsorption increases with increase in the pressure of the gas (adsorbate).
 We shall study the relation between the two in detail a little later